Skip to Content

 Note

 The extension uses Maven profiles to support multiple WSO2 versions with a single codebase.
 By default, it builds for WSO2 APIM 4.3.x.
-You must deploy the correct JAR artifact that matches your WSO2 API Manager version.

 Key Features

-• Non-blocking: Never blocks or slows down API requests, even on failures - handler always returns true
+• Non-blocking: Never blocks or slows down API requests, even on failures

 • Thread-safe: Uses concurrent queues and atomic operations